MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/information-barriers.md

 To manage out of compliance sites:

 - In *Explicit* mode, a SharePoint admin must change the associated segments to bring them in to IB compliance.
-- In *Implicit* mode, a SharePoint admin can’t manage segments directly.
+- In *Implicit* mode, a SharePoint admin can't manage segments directly.
 We recommend the Teams admin to manage the Team's membership to bring the Teams membership roster and segments in to IB compliance.

 ## How to suspend SharePoint and OneDrive information barriers in your organization